 In many ways, I think teaching grades 3 – 6 are the most fun, and almost the most significant opportunity you have as PE teacher to establish physical literacy with your students.
-Students at this age begin to have a real understanding as to “why” they are doing something.
-If we as teachers do not understand “why” we are teaching a subject, there is potential for our attitudes and values to impact on our students.
-The notion behind physically literacy is trying to motivate your students to try and be active for life.
+Children at this age begin to have a real understanding as to “why” they are doing something.
+The notion behind physical literacy is trying to foster a desire for your students to be life long, physical learners.
+I feel happy if I can teach a student a game that will get him/her away from the screen or something they play with their friends on the weekend.
 So, what does this look like in grades 3 – 6?

 I think the greatest approach to teaching this age range is the Game Sense Approach Model.
 The game sense approach model revolves around four pillars:

 · Guided inquiry through player problem solving and teacher use of well-considered and targeted questioning

 · Game simplification to represent the tactical logic of the game at the student’s level

 · Modification of game and player constraints to focus, shape and direct learning

 · Classification of games into Net/Court, Target, Invasion and Striking/Fielding games based on similarity in principle of play.

 Any PE curriculum map in the primary years should revolve around the 4 types of game sense (invasion, net/court, target and striking/fielding).